Team-StarGarden/express-phpify/README.md

 1. Force .php extension to every routes.
 (DONE)
 2. stacktraces everywhere, just like PHP does.
-3. create user response to easteregg (WIP)
+3. create user response to easteregg (DONE)